 Ultimately, SONG TO SONG is an impressionistic misadventure.
 It’s too aimless, too boring, too explicit, too Non-Christian, and too immoral.
 Like many of today’s filmmakers, Terrence Malick needs a better editor, for both his screenplays and his movies.

+SONG TO SONG by controversial filmmaker Terrence Malick is an impressionistic drama about two songwriters and lovers in the Austin, Texas music scene.
+BV and Faye are introduced by their record producer, a man named Cook, who enjoys his affluence.
+Faye and Cook are apparently having an affair, but Faye soon hooks up with BV.
+Eventually, however, they drift out of love.
+Will BV and Faye ever find real happiness?
+Will the record producer ever pay for his self-indulgent, wild ways?
 A constant flow of voiceover narration streams throughout this sparse plot, and even sparser dialogue, revealing the meandering thoughts of the characters.
 This is innovative and surprisingly interesting at first, but soon becomes tedious during SONG TO SONG’S second half.
 SONG TO SONG has a strong mixed worldview featuring strong Romantic elements and too much sexual immorality and nudity, combined with some Christian, biblical allusions and references making some implied moral points.
 Also, before Faye returns to BV, she has a lengthy affair with another woman.
 SONG TO SONG is too aimless, too boring, too explicit, too Non-Christian, and too immoral.